 Before buying dividend stocks

 Although it might be tempting to buy stocks for dividends, it could be a risky game financially if your timing is not right.
-You need to buy stocks before the ex-dividend date to qualify for dividends for the next quarter.
+You must buy stocks before the ex-dividend date to qualify for dividends for the next quarter.
 If you miss this date, you won’t be registered as a shareholder on the record date, and therefore, you will not qualify for a dividend payout.

-How to identify stocks with high yields?
+How do you identify stocks with high yields?

 Tips to select the best dividend stocks with high dividend yields